Skip to content Skip to navigation

 • Greenhouse: Show us your set up for starting seeds indoors or a greenhouse you designed.

-• Design: (Garden or Hideout) In the design include its measurement and the types of crops/flowers for garden or purpose of rooms/special features.
+• Design: Garden design should include its measurement and the types of crops/flowers for garden or purpose of rooms/special features.

 • Science Experiment*: Use the scientific method to design and conduct an experiment following safety and ethical guidelines.

-• Space Project: Submit your projects from Winter Workshops and STEM Challenge such as: rover, straw rocket, parachute or other project that relates to space.
+• Space Project: Submit your projects including plant challenge such as: rover, straw rocket, parachute or other project that relates to space.
 It can also include astro-poetry and images from telescopes.
+(Now 3 entries allowed)

 • Science Miscellaneous*: Here is a place to put your projects that do not fit in the above classes to show us what you are doing and it could be a new class next year.